 Pick the Perfect Pass

-To get started, find the right pass for your family.
+To get started, find the right pass.
 Copper offers several different pass packages, ranging from all-access to military to the Rocky Mountain super pass.
 One popular option is the four pack, which provides groups of four with four days of riding and skiing at Copper, four lift tickets, and deals and discounts.

 Another option is the Copper Mountain season pass, which offers unlimited skiing at Copper, as well as three free days at other resorts in Taos Valley, N.M., and Grand Targhee in Wyoming.

-Experts and extreme sports enthusiasts should purchase an all-access pass to Copper and Woodward Copper Barn.
+Experts and extreme sports enthusiasts should purchase a pass to Copper and Woodward Copper Barn.
 Woodward is an on-site training facility packed full of foam pits, jumps and bowls.
-This pass grants access to both unlimited skiing and riding at Copper and full Woodward access.
-View all pass options for your Copper Mountain ski vacation.

 Get Lift Tickets

-Save big when you buy lift tickets online.
+Save big and buy Copper Mountain lift tickets online.
 In fact, families can save as much as 52 percent on seven-day tickets.
-Prices range from one-day tickets to a full week, and specials are available for children ages 6 to 12 and seniors 65 and older.
+Prices range from one-day tickets to a full week.
+In addition, specials are available for children ages 6 to 12 and seniors 65 and older.
 Don’t forget that children under 5 ski and ride free at Copper!